digital-asset/daml/docs/source/daml/intro/9_Functional101.rst

 -   Haskell is a lazy language, which allows you to write things like ``head [1..]``, meaning "take the first element of an infinite list".
 DAML by contrast is strict.
 Expressions are fully evaluated, which means it it not possible to work with infinite data structures.
 - DAML has a ``with`` syntax for records, and dot syntax for record field access, neither of which present in Haskell.
 But DAML supports Haskell's curly brace record notation.
 - DAML has a number of Haskell compiler extensions active by default.
 - DAML doesn't support all features of Haskell's type system.
-For example, there are no existential types of GADTs.
+For example, there are no existential types or GADTs.
-- Actions, called Monads in Haskell.
+- Actions are called Monads in Haskell.

 Functions
 ---------